oracle/truffleruby/doc/user/security.md

 # Notes on hashing

-TruffleRuby uses `MurmurHash2` hashing with a seed from Java's `SecureRandom` (probably `/dev/random`) - it cannot be configured to use any other hashing algorithm.
+TruffleRuby uses `MurmurHash2` hashing with a seed from `/dev/urandom` - it cannot be configured to use any other hashing algorithm.
 For hashing strings we use Java's hash algorithm (and then `MurmurHash2` on top).